LiuYang-V/Vaccine_transport_control/README.md

 - This repository contains the raw data and programming file for the preprint manuscript submitted to Transport Policy.
   - Liu Yang, Kashin Sugishita, Shinya Hanaoka, Vaccination and transportation interventionstrategies for effective pandemic control, 2024.
 - Initial version May 3, 2024; last updated May 3, 2024.
+- Due to certain confidential issues, some raw data in the folder are preprocessed.